 Critical Warning

-During the software upgrade process, ensure that:
+During the software upgrade: